Teradata/stacki-wiki/Creating-and-Using-Distributins.md

 `# stack list roll`

 % Enable RHEL and stacki pallets.
-`# stack enable pallet stacki RHEL distribution=test-dist
+`# stack enable pallet stacki RHEL distribution=test-dist`
 (a version may be required using the "version=" argument.
-The version is show in the output of `# stack list roll`
+The version is shown in the output of `# stack list roll`

 % Make the distribution
 `# stack create distribution name=test-dist`